 Finding The Best SEO/Marketing Provider For You

 Shopping for professional support is inherently challenging.
 If we knew enough about the subject of expertise, whether it be law, accounting, medicine, or marketing, we probably wouldn’t be needing to hire another to do it for us.
 Our lack of knowledge makes it difficult to discern quality and compatibility.
-This article intends to us help those who are shopping for Internet marketing support- including Search Engine Optimization (SEO).
-Hopefully our insider eyes can shed some light on your process, pointing you to what is important and helping you avoid the smoke and mirrors of some companies’ message.
+This article intends to help those who are shopping for Internet marketing support- including Search Engine Optimization (SEO).
+Hopefully, our insider eyes can shed some light on your process, pointing you to what is important and helping you avoid the smoke and mirrors of some companies’ messages.

 DON’T CONFUSE QUANTITY WITH QUALITY

 A quick sign of a mediocre marketing provider is when everything is communicated in terms of quantity.
 For example, they offer submission to 100 Internet directories, make 50 blog comments per month on your behalf, post 10 times per day to your Twitter and 3x per day to your Facebook, and then write 10 blogs per month on your behalf.

 At first glance, it sounds like you’ve got a team really dedicated to your success.
 The numbers sound impressive, and it seems to justify what they are charging.
 But, it doesn’t work like that.

 These agencies don’t offer SEO strategists working to optimize your campaign based upon who you are, the market that you compete in, and the position of your competitors.
 They don’t have anyone on staff to listen to you and understand, to see the holes in your suggested keywords and to introduce better ones that are more effective.